 It may seem intimidating and heavy, but it’s not.
 It’s light enough for a whole family to listen to together!
 Inspirational and relatable, it makes for a good companion during long road trips.

-Let your kids enjoy science by listening to this fun science podcast.
+Let your kids enjoy science by listening to this fun podcast that’s all about science!
 It’s co-hosted by kid scientists which makes it even more appealing for the younger audience.

 That doesn’t mean that only kids would enjoy it, though.
 Adults are very welcome to listen in and get their own curiosities answered.